A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

-In higher dimensions, the class of shrinking solitons (which includes all Einstein manifolds with positive scalar curvature) is simply too large to hope for an exhaustive classification.
-The three-dimensional classification has nevertheless been extended to a variety of restricted classes.
-For example, the work of Cao-Wang-Zhang \cite{CaoWangZhang}, Eminenti-LaNave-Mantegazza \cite{EminentiLaNaveMantegazza}, Fern\'andez-L\'opez and Garc\'ia-R\'io\cite{FernandezLopezGarciaRio}, Munteanu-Sesum \cite{MunteanuSesum}, Ni-Wallach \cite{NiWallach}, Petersen-Wylie \cite{PetersenWylie}, and Zhang \cite{ZhangWeyl}, has shown that the only complete shrinkers with vanishing (even harmonic) Weyl tensor are either the Gaussian soliton $\RR^n$ or finite quotients of $S^n$ or $S^{n-1}\times \RR$.
-In this direction, Cao-Chen \cite{CaoChen} have also obtained a classification for solitons with vanishing Bach tensor.
+The three-dimensional classification has nevertheless been extended in a variety of directions within limited classes.
+For example, the work of Cao-Wang-Zhang \cite{CaoWangZhang}, Eminenti-LaNave-Mantegazza \cite{EminentiLaNaveMantegazza}, Fern\'andez-L\'opez and Garc\'ia-R\'io\cite{FernandezLopezGarciaRio}, Munteanu-Sesum \cite{MunteanuSesum}, Ni-Wallach \cite{NiWallach}, Petersen-Wylie \cite{PetersenWylie}, and Zhang \cite{ZhangWeyl}, has shown that the only complete shrinkers with vanishing (even harmonic) Weyl tensor are either the Gaussian soliton $\RR^n$ or finite quotients of $\Ss^n$ or $\Ss^{n-1}\times \RR$.
+Other results in this direction include the classification of four-dimensional half-conformally flat shrinking solitons due to X.-X. Chen and Y. Wang \cite{ChenWang}, later generalized by H.-D. Cao and Q. Chen \cite{CaoChen} to shrinkers with vanishing Bach tensor in all higher dimensions.

-Some partial classifications are also now known for shrinkers subject to an additional curvature positivity condition.
-By a theorem of Chen \cite{ChenStrongUniqueness} (cf. \cite{ChowLuYang}), any complete shrinker must have nonnegative scalar curvature, however, there are examples beginning in dimension four with Ricci curvatures of mixed sign \cite{FeldmanIlmanenKnopf}.
-As corollaries of the work of B\"ohm-Wilking \cite{BohmWilking}, Brendle \cite{BrendleGenRFConvergence}, and Brendle-Schoen \cite{BrendleSchoen}, it is known that any compact shrinker whose curvature operator is $2$-positive or which satisfies the so-called $\mathrm{PIC}1$ condition must be a quotient of the round sphere.
-In four dimensions, Li, Ni, and K. Wang \cite{LiNiWang} have shown recently that a complete gradient shrinker with positive isotropic curvature must be a quotient of the standard sphere $S^4$ or standard cylinder $S^3\times \RR$.
+Some classifications have also been established for shrinkers satisfying additional curvature positivity conditions.
+By a theorem of B.-L. Chen \cite{ChenStrongUniqueness} (cf. \cite{ChowLuYang}), every complete shrinker must at least have nonnegative scalar curvature, however, beginning in dimension four, there are examples that have Ricci curvatures of mixed sign \cite{FeldmanIlmanenKnopf}.
+As a corollary of the work of B\"ohm-Wilking \cite{BohmWilking}, Brendle \cite{BrendleGenRFConvergence}, and Brendle-Schoen \cite{BrendleSchoen}, it is known that any compact shrinker whose curvature operator is $2$-positive or which satisfies the so-called $\mathrm{PIC}1$ condition must be a quotient of the round sphere.
+In four dimensions, X. Li, L. Ni, and K. Wang \cite{LiNiWang} have shown recently that a complete gradient shrinker with positive isotropic curvature must be a quotient of the standard sphere $\Ss^4$ or standard cylinder $\Ss^3\times \RR$.
 In another direction, Munteanu and J. Wang \cite{MunteanuWangPositiveCurvature} (generalizing results of Perelman \cite{Perelman2} and Naber \cite{Naber4D} in dimensions three and four) have shown that any complete shrinker with positive sectional curvature must be compact.